Agent

 Msg result = agent.call(List.of(new UserMessage("Hi.")), ctx).block();

 ReActAgent provides RuntimeContext overloads for call and stream; streamEvents does not — when you need a context with the event stream, use stream(msgs, options, ctx), or configure a global toolExecutionContext on the builder.
-When no context is passed the framework substitutes RuntimeContext.empty() (null session fields, empty attribute maps).
+When no context is passed the framework substitutes RuntimeContext.empty() (null session fields, empty attribute maps), and the agent falls back to its builder-time defaultSessionId.

 Who reads it